kanata-php/kanata/Readme.md

 This is the notification service for real time data transit on Econoroute environment.

-Refer to Flight Zone documentation here: https://github.com/lotharthesavior/flight-zone
+Refer to Kanata's documentation here: https://github.com/kanata-php/kanata